mnlipp/osgi-getting-started/Bndtools.md

 ![Added Build Path](images/AddedBuildPath.png){: width="400px" }

 Save the file, click on "Rebuild project" (under "Build Operations") and see the error disappear.

+## Completing the Bundle Configuration

 No matter how you fixed the compilation problems, open `bnd.bnd`, go to tab "Contents" and add the bundle's activator.
 You can use content assist to enter the class name into the field (it's the only proposal).
 Save again, and in the Jar file viewer, you can see the `Bundle-Activator` header having been added to the generated `MANIFEST.MF`.
 You can also see it on the "Source" tab of `bnd.bnd`.
 The basic idea about the format of `bnd.bnd` is that entries that are to be copied to `MANIFEST.MF` look just like the headers in `MANIFEST.MF` (well, sometimes they are processed a bit).
 Entries that control the behavior of the bnd tool start with a dash[^cwp].